The center of Hecke algebras of types: Introduction

-In Section \ref{BC}, we use the results in the preceeding sections and give a description of the Bernstein center of $\CH(G,K)$ where $K$ is a compact open subgroup of $G$ that satisfies $\spade_S$ or $\heart_S$, using the theory of types.
+In Section \ref{BC}, we discuss some applications of the results in the preceding sections to Yu's supercuspidal representations.
+Let $\pi = \ind_{\tJ}^G \tilde \rho$ be a supercuspidal representation arising out of Yu's contruction and let $(J, \rho)$ be the type attached to it as before.
+We show that the multiplicity with which $\rho$ occurs in $\tilde\rho$ agrees with its depth 0 counterpart that is part of the initial datum of Yu's construction; see Lemma \ref{LemmaonYu} for the precise statement.
+We give a simple application of this lemma in Corollary \ref{CorHAYu}.
+Finally, we give a description of the Bernstein center of $\CH(G,K)$ where $K$ is a compact open subgroup of $G$ that satisfies $\spade_S$ or $\heart_S$, using the theory of types.